MEDIA

 Wartime Quilts.
 Annette Gero, 2015

-Sincere thanks to the members of the Canadian Red Cross Quilt (CRCQ) Research Group in Britain, and to Jo Andrews, creator and host of the podcast ‘Haptic and Hue’, along with a number of British museums, all who continue to ‘rescue’ quilts as they are found, and champion the cause of continued research in support of ensuring that this story continues to be told.
+Sincere thanks to the members of the Canadian Red Cross Quilt (CRCQ) Research Group in Britain, and to Jo Andrews, creator and host of the podcast ‘Haptic and Hue’, along with a number of British museums, all who continue to ‘rescue’ quilts as they are found.
+We value their initiative in collecting these quilts and their ongoing enthusiasm championing the cause of continued research in support of ensuring that this story continues to be told.
+In 2023, sixty-four surviving quilts were repatriated to Canada through the generosity of the CRCQ Research Group and are now located in public collections across Canada.
+Watch this page for updates on locations of these very unique artifacts that relay the story of the voluntary work done by Canadian women on the home front in the Second World War.